 supervision : lived experience perspective

-Brook RED offers supervision for lived experience practitioners, people supervising peers, human service workers and peer workers in the mental health workforce.
+Brook RED offers supervision for Lived Experience practitioners, people supervising peers, human service workers and peer workers in the mental health workforce.

 Individual supervision provides a space and a process that encourages conversations and reflections about how we connect with others using our lived experience.
 You will be supported to reflect on your own values and how they intersect with lived experience workforce and organisational values.
 A Brook RED supervisor will support you to use your lived experience in different roles across health and community sectors.
 We will also share knowledge of working in a range of lived experience roles, offering our knowledge and perspective to assist you in finding your own solutions and strategies.